AtharvaKitkaru/noteify/README.md

-# FlutterNote - Android Note Taking App
+# Noteify - Android Note Taking App

-FlutterNote is a powerful and user-friendly Android note-taking and management app developed using Flutter and Firebase.
+Noteify is a powerful and user-friendly Android note-taking and management app developed using Flutter and Firebase.
 It provides a seamless experience for users to create, organize, and manage their notes effortlessly.
-Whether you need a simple place to jot down quick thoughts or a robust system to categorize and sort your notes, FlutterNote has you covered.
+Whether you need a simple place to jot down quick thoughts or a robust system to categorize and sort your notes, Noteify has you covered.

 ## Features